ScaledInference/Amp-JS-SDK/README.md

 7. AmpFocus: this is the event we will send when user change their focus into an iframe (mainly for ad click detection);
 8. AmpHooks: this enables the events specified inconfig.hooks to be caught by Amp.

-These can be overridden if you choose not to observe some or any of these.
+These can be overridden if you choose not to observe some or any of these by setting the `hooks` configuration.

 ### 3.2.​ Observe